ARTICLE I: NAME AND OFFICES

 Section I: Meetings of Members

-A. All meetings of the members for the election of governors and for any other purpose may be held at such time and place within Virginia as shall be stated in the notice of the meeting or in the consent to the holding thereof executed by the members.
+A. All meetings of the members for the election of the BOG and for any other purpose may be held at such time and place within Virginia as shall be stated in the notice of the meeting or in the consent to the holding thereof executed by the members.

-B. An annual meeting of members shall be held on the third Tuesday in June in each year if not a legal holiday, and if a legal holiday, then on the first day following that is not a legal holiday, at 7:15 p.m., at which time the members shall elect officers and governors, and may transact such other business as may properly be brought before the meeting.
-Such annual meetings shall be general meetings, being open for the transaction of any business within the powers of the corporation without special notice of such business, except in cases in which special notice is required by statue, by the charter, or by these bylaws.
-A full and true statement of the affairs of the corporation shall be submitted at the annual meeting and shall be filed within twenty (20) days thereafter at the principal office of the corporation.
-Such a statement shall be prepared by such executive officer as may be designated in an additional or supplementary bylaw adopted by the Board of Governors.
+B. An annual meeting of members shall be held on a day in the third week of June at 7:00 p.m., at which time the members shall elect Officers and Governors either in person or, if circumstances require, electronically and may transact such other business as may properly be brought before the meeting.
+Such annual meetings shall be general meetings, being open for the transaction of any business within the powers of the organization without special notice of such business, except in cases in which special notice is required by statue, by the charter, or by these bylaws.
+A full and true statement of the affairs of the organization shall be submitted at the annual meeting and shall be filed within twenty (20) days thereafter at the principal office of the organization.
+Such a statement shall be prepared by such executive officer as may be designated in an additional or supplementary bylaw adopted by the BOG.
 If no other executive officer is so designated, it shall be the duty of the President to prepare such statement.

-C. At any time in the interval between annual meetings, special meetings of the members may be called by the President, or by a majority of the Board of Governors, or by a majority of the executive committee, if an executive committee be constituted.
+C. At any time in the interval between annual meetings, special meetings of the members may be called by the President, by a majority of the BOG, or by a majority of the Executive Committee.

-D. A regular meeting of the membership shall be held once a month in the months of September through June, on a day, at a time and in a place to be set by the Board of Governors of the corporation.
-Such regular meetings shall be general meetings, being open for the transaction of any business within the powers of the corporation, without special notice of such business as is to come before the meeting, except in cases in which special notice is required by statute, by the Articles of Incorporation or by these bylaws.
+D. A regular meeting of the membership shall be held once a month in the months of September, October, November, February, March, and May, on a day, at a time, and in a place to be set by the BOG.
+Such regular meetings shall be general meetings, being open for the transaction of any business within the powers of the organization, without special notice of such business as is to come before the meeting, except in cases in which special notice is required by statue, by the charter, or by these bylaws.

-E. Written notice stating the place, day, and hour of the meeting and, in case of a special meeting, the purpose or purposes for which the meeting is called, shall be delivered not less than seven (7) and no more than twenty (20) days before the date of the meeting (except as a different time is specified below), by e-mail, or at the direction of the President, or the Secretary, or the officers or persons calling the meeting, to each member entitled to vote at such meeting.
-If mailed, such notice shall be deemed to be delivered when deposited in the United States mail addressed to the member at his address as it appears on the records of the corporation, with the postage thereon prepaid.
+E. Written notice stating the place, day, and hour of the meeting and, in case of a special meeting, the purpose or purposes for which the meeting is called, shall be delivered electronically and posted to the ASC website not less than seven (7) and no more than twenty (20) days before the date of the meeting (except as a different time is specified below).

-G. When a quorum is present at any meeting, a majority of the votes cast shall be sufficient to elect and pass any measure, unless the measure is one upon which by express provision of the statues or of the charter or of these bylaws, a different vote is required, in which case such express provision shall govern and control the passage of such measure.
+G. When a quorum is present at any meeting, a majority of the votes cast shall be sufficient to elect and pass any measure, unless the measure is one upon which by express provision of the statues, the charter, or of these bylaws, a different vote is required, in which case such express provision shall govern and control the passage of such measure.

 H. Each member shall have one (1) vote at any meeting of the members and every member having the right to vote shall be entitled to vote in person.
-No person may vote by proxy.
+Individual members have one vote.
+Family memberships have one vote for each person over 21 years of age.
+No person may vote by proxy at membership meetings.
+Verification of membership shall be done by the Secretary and/or Treasurer.

 Section II: Meetings of the Board of Governors

-B. Regular meetings of the Board of Governors may be held without notice at such time and place either within or outside Virginia as shall from time to time be designated by the Board of Governors.
+B. Regular meetings of the BOG may be held without notice at such time and place either within or outside Virginia as shall from time to time be designated by the BOG;

-C. Special meetings of the Board of Governors may be called at any time by the President or by the Board of Governors or the executive committee (if one be constituted) by vote at a meeting, or by majority of the governors or a majority of the members of the executive committee.
+C. Special meetings of the BOG may be called at any time by the President or by the BOG or the Executive Committee by vote at a meeting, or by majority of the BOG or a majority of the members of the Executive Committee.
+BOG members shall be notified electronically of such meetings.

-D. Notice of the place and time of every special meeting shall be served on each governor or sent by telephone or by e-mail, or addressed to him at their last known address as it appears on the records of the corporation at least one (1) day before the date of the meeting.
+D. Each BOG member shall be notified electronically of the place and time of every special meeting at least one (1) day before the date of the meeting.

-E. At all meetings of the Board a majority of the governors shall be necessary and sufficient to constitute a quorum for the transaction of business.
-If a quorum shall not be present at any meeting of the governors, the governors present may by a majority vote adjourn the meeting without notice other than announcement at the meeting, until a quorum shall be present.
+E. At all meetings of the BOG, a majority of the governors present shall be necessary and sufficient to constitute a quorum for the transaction of business.

 ARTICLE VI: COMMITTEES